Rydberg010/Rydberg010/README.md

 - 👋 Hi, I’m @Rydberg010
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Data Automation and analysis
-- 🌱 I’m currently learning Web Development using SpringBoot and Angular
+- 🌱 I’m currently learning data automation EDA
-- 💞️ I’m looking to collaborate on WebDevelopment
+- 💞️ I’m looking to collaborate on data analysis projects mainly on finance domain
 - 📫 For connecting with me --> https://www.linkedin.com/in/arunava-bera-793276188/

 <!---